 Fashion welcome emails are your chance to make a good first impression.
 Take the opportunity to connect customers with your brand, make them feel special, and entice them to make their first purchase from your store.
 A lazy text email with a coupon code is the equivalent of showing up to a first date in sweatpants.
+Keep scrolling to see some of our favorite fashion email examples.

 That being said, we want you and your customers to have long-lasting relationships filled with love and repeat purchases, so we’ve compiled 7 of the best fashion welcome emails.
-Through these 7 emails, you’ll discover how the most successful fashion brands send welcome emails that engage subscribers and get them more sales for their stores.
+Through these 7 fashion welcome emails, you’ll discover how the most successful fashion brands send welcome emails that engage subscribers and get them more sales for their stores.

 Subject Line: Let’s Get to Know Each Other

-Why We Love This: Artizia breaks the mould of the standard welcome email.
+Why We Love This: Artizia breaks the mould of the standard welcome fashion email.
 The entire email is image based, which allows them to have bold graphics and increased flexibility.
 It would be interesting to know their click through rates as not all email providers show images in their preview panes.

 2. Kate Spade